freerange/site/soups/show-and-tell-events.snip.markdown

 ### Upcoming event

-* Show and Tell 53
+* Show and Tell 54
-* Wed 20 Mar 2019
-* [Proper Office](https://goo.gl/maps/YLNKDjVARP52), 2 Bath Place, Rivington Street, London EC2A 3DR.
-* Let us know you are attending on [upcoming.org](https://upcoming.org/event/gfr-show-and-tell-53-ff56uejrqv)
+* To be confirmed - likely 17th April 2019

 ### Past events